Godzilla 2000: Plot

-The giant monster dubbed "Godzilla" is regarded as a literal force of nature in Japan.
-The Godzilla Prediction Network (GPN) functions independently to study the monster and predict its landfalls.
+Godzilla, the giant amphibious creature, is regarded as a literal force of nature in Japan; the Godzilla Prediction Network (GPN) functions independently to study Godzilla and predict his landfalls.
 Meanwhile, the scientists of Crisis Control Intelligence (CCI) find a sixty-million-year-old unidentified flying object (UFO) deep in the Japan Trench.
 As CCI attempts to raise the UFO to study it, it takes off into the sky on its own.
 Godzilla arrives in a village and then battles the Japan Self Defense Forces, now equipped with powerful Full Metal Missiles, until the UFO appears, searching for genetic information that only Godzilla possesses.
-It fights Godzilla, driving the monster underwater, and then lands to replenish its solar power.
+It fights Godzilla, driving the latter underwater, and then lands to replenish its solar power.

-Yuji Shinoda, the founder of the GPN, discovers the secret to Godzilla's regenerative properties (named Organizer G1 in the Japanese version, but Regenerator G1 in the North American release), but so has the UFO.
+Yuji Shinoda, the founder of the GPN, discovers the secret to Godzilla's regenerative properties (Note: In Japanese version, it named Organizer G1, while in North American version, it named Regenerator G1), but so has the UFO.
 It frees itself from the JSDF's attempts to contain it, and heads for Shinjuku.
 After landing atop Tokyo Opera City Tower, it begins to drain all the files about Godzilla from Tokyo's master computers.
-As it begins to alter the oxygen content of the surrounding atmosphere, CCI attempts to destroy the UFO using explosive charges, but Shinoda, attempting to find out more about the aliens, is nearly caught in the blast.
+As it begins to alter the oxygen content of the surrounding atmosphere, CCI attempts to destroy the UFO using explosive charges, but Shinoda, attempting to find out more about the extraterrestrials, is nearly caught in the blast.
 He survives, and joins his peers on a nearby rooftop, watching the UFO.
-Almost in response, the UFO broadcasts its message of invasion and creating a new "thousand-year kingdom" on Earth, and Shinoda reveals that the aliens are after the regenerative properties contained inside Godzilla's DNA so that they may use it to re-form their bodies.
+Almost in response, the UFO broadcasts its message of invasion and creating a new "thousand-year kingdom" on Earth, and Shinoda reveals that the extraterrestrials are after the regenerative properties contained inside Godzilla's DNA so that they may use it to re-form their bodies.